Why you shouldn't keep precious metals in bonded warehouses.

 Every time there is a change in stock, the customer receives a new stock overview and a new certificate of ownership of his precious metals.

-Viewing, touching, counting and photographing your own precious metals is possible.
+Viewing, touching and photographing your own precious metals is possible.

 There are no taxes on sale or delivery in Canada.